ryantm/lambda-conversions/README.md

 Either a reduction, abstraction, or an operation that maintains the complexity of the term.

-# Brief introduction to lambda calculus terms
+# Brief introduction to lambda calculus

 We will use Haskell syntax.
 Lambda is represented by a backslash. `->` separates the arguments to the lambda from the body of